Depechie/Pluralsight-Otel-Backend/README.md

 Traces are collected using the OpenTelemetry auto instrumentation for .NET.

 The infrastructure setup through docker can be found here [Pluralsight OTEL infrastructure](https://github.com/Depechie/Pluralsight-Otel-Infrastructure).

+For ease of use, there is also following repository [https://github.com/Depechie/Pluralsight-Otel-Demo](https://github.com/Depechie/Pluralsight-Otel-Demo) which contains the Backend and Infrastructure, along with a docker compose file that will spin up everything together.